ibm-build-lab/terraform-ibm-cloud-pak/cp4mcm/README.md

 ### Setting up the OpenShift cluster

 NOTE: an OpenShift cluster is required to install the cloud pak.
-This can be an existing cluster or can be provisioned in the TF code.
-See both examples below.
+This can be an existing cluster or can be provisioned in the Terraform script.

 To provision a new cluster, refer [here](https://github.com/ibm-hcbt/terraform-ibm-cloud-pak/tree/main/roks) for the code to add to your Terraform script.
 The recommended size for an OpenShift 4.5+ cluster on IBM Cloud Classic contains `5` workers of type `c3c.16x32`, however read the [Cloud Pak for Multi Cloud Management](https://www.ibm.com/docs/en/cloud-paks/cp-management) documentation to confirm these parameters or if you are using IBM Cloud VPC or a different OpenShift version.